RonithJSalian18/RonithJSalian18/README.md

  I'm **Ronith J Salian**

-🔭 Currently working on: Full Stack Development using nextjs 🌱 Currently learning: Data Structures and Algorithms
+🔭 Currently working on: Full Stack Development using nextjs<br>
+🌱 Currently learning: Data Structures and Algorithms
 💡 Interests: Passionate about exploring new technologies and solving real-world problems.
 🧩 Skills: Proficient in Python and strong problem-solving abilities.